-Select publications, lectures, media projects, and preprints, are linked in the post below.
+Select published essays, proofs, media projects, and preprints, are linked in the post below, a few with brief explanatory notes following the citation.
 Please consult the source journals or books for the corrected and definitive final texts.
-And if you want the deep cut: A few of these essays, as well as at least one unpublished essay, are also presented in separate posts below with supplementary abstracts and commentary.

 "The Cybernetic Apparatus: Media, Liberalism, and the Reform of the Human Sciences."
 Northwestern University and Bauhaus University of Weimar.
 2012.